swiftlang/swift/docs/SILMemoryAccess.md

 which address storage is always uniquely determined.
-Currently, if a (non-address) phi on the access path from `base` to `access` does not have a common base, then it is considered an invalid access (the AccessedStorage object is not valid).
-SIL verification ensures that a formal access always has valid AccessedStorage (WIP).
+Currently, if a (non-address) phi on the access path from `base` to `access` does not have a common base, then it is considered an invalid access (the AccessStorage object is not valid).
+SIL verification ensures that a formal access always has valid AccessStorage (WIP).
 In other words, the source of a `begin_access` marker must be a single, non-phi base.
 In the future, for further simplicity, we may also disallow pointer phis unless they have a common base.

-Not all SIL memory access is part of a formal access, but the `AccessedStorage` and `AccessPath` abstractions are universally applicable.
+Not all SIL memory access is part of a formal access, but the `AccessStorage` and `AccessPath` abstractions are universally applicable.
 Non-formal access still has an access base, even though the use-def search does not begin at a `begin_access` marker.
 For non-formal access, SIL verification is not as strict.
 An invalid